-- These cats are far larger than standard house cats.
+Fair warning, these cats are far larger than standard house cats.

 2- American Bobtail

-- This breed is people oriented and excellent with other pets and children.
+Bobtails are people oriented and excellent with other pets and children.

 If you want a dog-like cat that is basically the feline equivalent of a lap dog, then the Ragdoll is for you.

 They get their name not from their looks but from their personality.

 They go completely limp when held or sitting in a lap.

 These mild-mannered cats love people and other dogs and cats.

 5- Maine Coon

 Maine Coons are dog-like cats in both personality and size.

-One of the largest domestic cat breeds, the Maine Coon can top out at 18 pounds, and I’ve even seen them a bit bigger than that at the vet.
+One of the largest domestic cat breeds, the Maine Coon can top out at 20+ pounds, and I’ve even seen them a bit bigger than that at the vet.

-- In addition to their dog-like size, this bred is known for being devoted, playful, and loving with their family – human and otherwise.
+In addition to their dog-like size, this bred is known for being devoted, playful, and loving with their family – human and otherwise.

 Although their look may take some getting used to at first, these dog-like cats more than make up for their… unique… look with a personality that is just so awesome.

 These cats are known for pestering their owners for attention, following them around, and even wagging their tales at them.

 In addition to following their owners around and loving a good game of fetch, these guys can actually become depressed if their owners leave them along for too long.
-Awwww.

 8- American Curl